-ARCADE is a revolutionary sample playground that allows you to perform and transform loops in real time.
+ARCADE is a revolutionary sample playground that allows you to perform and transform loops of sound in real-time.
 It delivers exclusive and carefully curated content every day, creating an extensive built-in library for you to choose from.
 Stitch, one of ARCADE’s product lines, offers a game-changing collection of epic rises, fluid fades, and suspenseful swells.

 Building anticipation and creating a sense of urgency are among the distinguishing characteristics of epic trailer music.